athanph/rollcall-map/README.md

 ### Location Management

+- Multiple selection and deletion of locations
 - Option to confirm adding and deleting a location, with an error and success feedback using toasts
-- Reverse geocoding for the selected location coordinates to retrieve place name and address

 ### Technical Features